The Best of Everything

 Whatever the backstory, thank goodness for Joan!
 I found it hard to get invested in any of the lead characters.
 The women throw themselves at a bunch of cads, falling over themselves for men who reject them.
 The men are jerks, using women, discarding them when things gets inconvenient.

-The only two characters I found interesting were Joan’s old co-star Brian Aherne (1935's I Live My Life) as Mr. Shalimar.
+The only two characters I found interesting were Joan and Joan’s old co-star Brian Aherne (1935's I Live My Life) as Mr. Shalimar.
 Shalimar is the office lecher and butt pincher, which was cheeky (pun intended) back in the day, but cringey today.
 Joan is Amanda Farrow, an editor, who is a counterpoint to a trio of sweet young things.
 In some respects, she serves as a warning---if you don’t latch on to a man, any man, even a bad man, you may get a career, but you risk being a bitter old crone like Joan/Amanda, whose only shot at romance is dating a married man on the sly.

 Amidst all the sweetness, Amanda Farrow is a dash of Tabasco.
 Equal parts acid and heat.
 Amanda is Crystal Allen (Joan’s character in The Women, 1939) twenty years on.
 Joan has only a few scenes, but when she does appear, like Crystal, she injects excitement into the movie.
 Unfortunately, there is no Roz Russell or Norma Shearer in BOE for her to spar with.
 Amanda has the best line in the film, which she shouts as she slams down the phone on her married lover---whom we never see: “You and your rabbit-faced wife can both go to hell!"
 IMDB reports that Joan scripted this scene herself.
 (If so: Bravo, Joanie!)
 Amanda does undergo a transformation in the end to a kinder, gentler version of herself after failing to rekindle an old love affair in Ohio.
 Artifice.
 But I can live with it.